 David Gespass is a lawyer in Birmingham, Alabama.
 He has been a member of the NLG Review editorial board since 2000, serving as editor-in-chief from 2004-2009.
 He has taught courses in poverty law at the University of Alabama law school and human rights through the University of Alabama at Birmingham Anthropology Department.
 He has been the primary author of two NLG amicus briefs before the Supreme Court: Parents Involved in Community Schools v.
 Seattle School District No. 1 and Shelby County, Alabama v.
 Holder.
 Both focused on U.S. obligations under human rights conventions.
 David has been on the organizing committees for several Southern Human Rights Organizers Conferences and hosted the Birmingham conference in 2010.
 He was inducted into the King Chapel Collegium of Scholars at Morehouse College in 2004 and received an award for Community Service from the Birmingham Emancipation Society and a Golden Jurist award from the Birmingham Branch of the NAACP for his commitment to civil rights.
 Most recently, he delivered the Birmingham Public Library’s 13th Annual MLK Memorial Lecture.
 He has participated in, or observed, elections in Bosnia, Croatia, Armenia and Venezuela and has spoken on international election standards.
 His current practice focuses on police misconduct and civil rights (he was voted one of Birmingham’s top civil rights attorneys in 2015) and, because of his advanced age and contrary to all reasonable expectations, probate and estate work.
 Areas of expertise and practice include police misconduct and civil rights, Social Security disability, personal injury, GI and Veterans’ rights, and criminal defense.
 Many of his articles can be found on the firm web site, gespassandjohnson.com.
 David can be reached at email@example.com.

 Lee D. Goldstein is a progressive activist, teacher, scholar and lawyer.
 He has been the Reginald Heber Smith Fellow at the Northwestern Legal Assistance Clinic, Director of the Legal Studies Program at the Goddard-Cambridge Graduate School, and staff attorney at Project Place Legal Service in Boston.
 From 1975, he has practiced law as part of the community law office of Goldstein and Feuer in Cambridge, Massachusetts, representing tenants, workers, community and political groups.
 His legal work has focused on privacy and discrimination claims on behalf of workers, as well as supporting persons engaged in mass demonstrations, civil resistance, and evictions blockings.
-After teaching legal theory at U. Mass- Amherst, Jurisprudence at Northeastern Law School, and completing a LLM at Harvard, he has been a Supervising Attorney and Clinical Instructor at the Harvard Legal Aid Bureau.
-He has also been a teaching member of Harvard Law School’s Trial Advocacy Workshop and recently assisted Legal Aid Bureau students in the formation of a Wage and Hour Practice Group.
-As part of the Harvard Legal Aid Bureau’s Foreclosure Task Force, he advises cities and towns about taking “underwater” mortgages by utilizing their eminent domain power.
-His publications include the book Communes, Law and Common Sense and “High Theory and Low Practice: High Theory and Low Practice: A Dream and Five Theses On Being a Left Lawyer And Legal Worker.”
+After teaching legal theory at U. Mass- Amherst, Jurisprudence at Northeastern Law School, and completing a LLM at Harvard, he was Supervising Attorney and Clinical Instructor at the Harvard Legal Aid Bureau until 2019.
+He has also been a teaching member of Harvard Law School’s Trial Advocacy Workshop and assisted Legal Aid Bureau students in the formation of a Wage and Hour Practice Group.
+As part of the Harvard Legal Aid Bureau’s Foreclosure Task Force, he advised cities and towns about taking “underwater” mortgages by utilizing their eminent domain power.
+He is currently a Supervising Attorney for the Coronavirus Eviction Legal Help Project (CELHP).
+His publications include the book Communes, Law and Common Sense and “High Theory and Low Practice: A Dream and Five Theses On Being a Left Lawyer And Legal Worker.”
 Areas of expertise include law and social change, trial practice, clinical practice and legal education, and poverty law (landlord/tenant, family law, unemployment, foreclosure defense, wage and hour).
 He can be reached at firstname.lastname@example.org.

 Paul Harris graduated from Berkeley Law School and clerked for a federal judge.
 He co-founded the San Francisco Community Law Collective, a multi-racial law office with a policy of equal salaries and decision-making among lawyers and secretaries.
 The Collective won community service awards from the SF Board of Supervisors and Centro Legal.
 Paul was listed in three editions of Best Lawyers in America.
 He is a former National President of the National Lawyers Guild and author of the critically acclaimed Black Rage Confronts the Law.
 Areas of expertise include criminal law; Indian Civil Rights act.
 He can be reached at www.guerrillalaw.com.